 - Antibiotics – These are available as prescriptions from a healthcare provider.
-They can be prescribed alone or in a prescription combined with a retinoid.
+They can be prescribed alone or in a drug combined with a retinoid.
 Antibiotics help reduce bacteria and inflammation.

 - Antibiotics – These are available as a prescription from a healthcare provider.
-They help reduce bacteria and inflammation.
-Oral antibiotics such as doxycycline, tetracycline.
+They help reduce bacteria and inflammation—through oral antibiotics such as doxycycline and tetracycline.

 - Oral Contraceptives – These are available as a prescription from a healthcare provider.
 They help reduce the production of oil from the sebaceous glands of the skin by regulating the levels of hormones.

 - Spironolactone – This is available as a prescription from a healthcare provider.
-Helps reduce oil production from the skin’s sebaceous glands by regulating hormone levels.
+It helps reduce oil production from the skin’s sebaceous glands by regulating hormone levels.
 Spironolactone, a drug that affects hormonal activity, can help some women with persistent acne.

 - Isotretinoin: It is available as a prescription from a healthcare provider.
-Helps unclog pores, reduce oil production from the skin’s sebaceous glands, reduce the amount of bacteria, and reduce inflammation.
+It helps unclog pores, reduces oil production from the skin’s sebaceous glands, reduces the number of bacteria, and reduce inflammation.

-People with severe acne may be prescribed higher doses of oral antibiotics or a powerful oral retinoid, isotretinoin, which works by reducing oil secretion from the skin.
+People with severe acne may be prescribed higher doses of oral antibiotics or a potent oral retinoid, isotretinoin, which works by reducing oil secretion from the skin.

-Due to side effects, including birth defects, isotretinoin is only used under the strict supervision of a doctor or a dermatologist.
+Due to side effects, including congenital disabilities, isotretinoin is only used under the strict supervision of a doctor or a dermatologist.